chiefy/generator-sails-angular/README.md

 # AngularJS / SailsJS / Restangular generator
 [![Build Status](https://secure.travis-ci.org/chiefy/generator-sails-angular.png?branch=master)](https://travis-ci.org/chiefy/generator-sails-angular)

+## Requires Sails 0.8.x
+I am aware that the project isn't compatible with the latest versions of SailsJS, I am planning on fixing this ASMKLM (As Soon As My Kids Let Me)

 Generates a scaffold of a project based off of the latest generator-angular:app and includes: SailsJS for creating a simple RESTful API backend, Restangular for consuming it inside of AngularJS & Twitter Bootstrap.

 ## Getting started